President Trump tax policy has been saved

 Deloitte Tax LLP’s latest report looks at Trump’s tax proposals, the views of key congressional leaders, and the outlook for enacting significant changes to the tax code in the coming year.

-In August, when he delivered his first economic address as the GOP presidential nominee, Donald Trump told the Detroit Economic Club that the current US tax laws "punish companies for making products in America" and promised that his adminstration would promote tax policies—centered on lower rates and simplification—that he characterized as "geared towards keeping jobs and wealth inside the United States."
+In August, when he delivered his first economic address as the GOP presidential nominee, Donald Trump told the Detroit Economic Club that the current US tax laws "punish companies for making products in America" and promised that his administration would promote tax policies—centered on lower rates and simplification—that he characterized as "geared towards keeping jobs and wealth inside the United States."

 Like Trump's business tax plan, his proposals for individuals include significant tax relief in the form of rate cuts, some new proposed incentives, and the repeal of some existing taxes, coupled with proposed base-broadening measures.